 - Reduce or eliminate alcohol consumption.

 If you have a history of using tobacco products or abusing alcohol, you are at higher risk for oral cancer.
-You are also at a higher risk for lip if you didn’t use sun protection on your lips while spending long periods of time outside.
+You are also at a higher risk for lip cancer if you didn’t use sun protection on your lips while spending long periods of time outside.

 What Does an Oral Cancer Screening Look Like?

-During an oral cancer screening, our dentist will thoroughly check your mouth for signs of oral cancer.
+During an oral cancer screening, our dentists will thoroughly check your mouth for signs of oral cancer.
 He will feel for any lumps or other abnormalities and examine the surface of your skin.
 If he notices any patches, sores, swelling, or other potential signs of oral cancer, he will perform a more thorough check to make sure there’s nothing serious going wrong.